superRaytin/paginationjs/docs/en.md

 ## Commonly used

 ### dataSource <em>array | string | object | function</em>
-Specify the data source of the pagination.
+The data to paginate.

-`dataSource` supports 4 formats.
+`dataSource` can be one of the following 4 formats.

 1. **Array**

-    Directly provide an array, such as:
+    an array data, eg:

     ```
     ['1', '2', '3', '4']